 Bariatric revisions are low-risk, minimally invasive procedures.

-- The procedure itself takes around 30 minutes.
+- The procedure itself takes less than 30 minutes.

 - This is an outpatient endoscopic procedure.

 - It is not surgery.

 - It does not require admission to the hospital.